roymacdonald/ofxSoundObjects/README.md

 It makes use of the ofxSoundMixer object.
 It loads some audiofiles and plays them back.
 There's a gui in which you can modify the volume of each mixer channel.

+####ofxFft
+it uses [ofxFft](https://github.com/kylemcdonald/ofxFft) to perform a Fast Fourier Transform and visualize it.
+You can change the input of it in runtime, choosing from a audio file playback, sine wave generator or live input.

 ##Included soundObjects
 The following are the classes that inherit from ofxSoundObject that are included in this addon.
 Use this as guidelines for implementing your own.